 GDC Canada 09: You Might Be Getting A New Console If…

-One of the players is losing dominant market share.
+One of the players is losing dominant market share which imposes upon Wall Street’s need for marketable growth.

 Wall Street is always asking for growth.
-If a company starts to lose market share, Daglow says, they might be starting to release a new console.
+If a company starts to lose market share they might be starting to release a new console, Daglow said.

 They have a lot of cash to pay for the ramp up.

-A company must have a ton of cash to do the research, marketing, creation costs, etc. They also need to tear down the whole notion to its customers that the console that they bought, (and was told was best on the market) isn’t the best and will start promoting the new one.
-If you see a company holding tons of cash, they might be starting to release a new console.
+A company must have tons of cash in order to excel at research, marketing, creation costs, etc. Companies also need to tear down the whole notion that customers will trust that they they will only sell the best consoles on the market even if it isn’t true.
+If you see a company holding tons of cash, they might be at that point where they are about to promote or release a new console even if their former consoles were less than ordinary.

-Daglow commented that the Wii brought a new way of game play into games that brought interest to the casual and non-gamer.
-If a company produces some “wow-like” things in their new console, then they might be starting to release a new console.
+Daglow said that the Wii brought a new way of game play into games that brought interest to the casual and non-gamer.
+If a company produces some “wow-like†things in their new console, then they might be starting to release a new console.

 You need to get the cost of the system under $500 at first and quickly to $300 and later $200.

-The hardcore gamer will pick up the system at $500, but if you can’t get your costs down fast, then you won’t be able to saturate the gamer community or make money.
+The compulsive gamer will pick up the system at $500, but if the costs aren’t brought down fast then the oppurtunity to saturate with the rest of the gamer community, or the opportunity to endeavor in money-making schemes, will be delayed.
 If a company can create a game system for distribution at $500 or less, then they might be starting to release a new console

 The press calls your brand “next generation.”

-When the press starts to talk about what your next generation gaming system will do and what it should have, then the company might be starting to release a new console.
+When the press begins to talk about what your next generation gaming system will do and what it should have, then the company might be starting to release a new console.

 Big publishers start to support the new system.

-When EA, Capcom, Ubisoft, and other big publishers see what the company has for the next generation system and begin to support it, then the company might be starting to release a new console.
+When large publishers like EA, Capcom and Ubisoft begin to support a company’s new game console system to see what the company has for the next generation system then the company might be starting to release a new console.

-Game sales peek one year before the next generation console is created.
+Game sales peak one year before the next generation console is created.

-Daglow commented that all new consoles are released when the games for the earlier system peek the year before the console is released.
-So if a company’s games sales are starting to peek for the current console, then they might be making a new console.
+Daglow said that all new consoles are released when the games for the earlier system peak the year before the console is released.
+So if a company’s games sales are starting to peak for the current console, then they might be making a new console.

 Editied by Nary Pung